首页文章详情

 This change in strategy has become very obvious in the retail space.

-On's flagship store at MixC World in Shenzhen
+On's flagship store at Shenzhen MixC World

 The visual center on the first floor still belongs to running shoes.
 Four classic models equipped with the iconic CloudTec technology are placed in the street - facing window, highly recognizable.
-The newly released Cloudmonster 3 also made its debut on the opening day: The fluorescent lemon - colored upper is paired with an exaggerated three - layer honeycomb - shaped CloudTec midsole structure, continuing to visualize the concept of "shock absorption".
+The newly released Cloudmonster 3 also made its debut on the opening day: The fluorescent lemon - colored upper is paired with an exaggerated three - layer honeycomb - shaped CloudTec mid - sole structure, continuing to visualize the concept of "shock absorption".

 In contrast, the second - floor space is more like a materials laboratory.
-The entrance area showcases the brand's technological investment in clothing fabrics - three types of jackets are designed for different climate environments, each emphasizing breathability, sun protection, or thermal insulation performance.
+The entrance area showcases the brand's technological investment in clothing fabrics - Three types of jackets are designed for different climate environments, each emphasizing breathability, sun protection, or heat preservation performance.
 Further inside is a more lifestyle - oriented area: Children's shoes, yoga wear, and casual clothing are neatly displayed.
 On the opening day, the co - branded series with Sky High Farm was placed here.
 This public welfare organization focusing on agricultural and natural issues has a distinct Gen Z cultural attribute, which is also one of the groups On hopes to attract.

 In fact, similar large - scale flagship stores are gradually becoming the new standard for On's retail network.
 Among the 10 new directly - operated stores opened by the company in 2025, most are larger urban flagship spaces.
-According to the management, these stores are not only sales channels but also brand experience centers.
+According to the management, these stores are not just sales channels but also brand experience centers.

 Judging from the data, this strategy is taking effect.
 In the past quarter, the clothing business continued to maintain high double - digit growth, becoming the fastest - growing category within the company.
 For many consumers in emerging markets, On is not just a running shoe brand but a complete footwear and apparel brand, which is an "encouraging signal" for the company.